redixhumayun/redixhumayun.github.io/_posts/2019-02-14-how-the-internet-speaks.markdown

 len_in_bytes = (len_of_string).to_bytes(2, byteorder='little')
 {% endhighlight %}

 What the above does is convert a number into bytes.
-The first parameter passed to the {% ihighlight Python %} to_bytes {% endihighlight %} function is the number of bytes allocated to the result of converting {% ihighlight Python %}len_of_string{% endihighlight %} to its binary representation.
+The first parameter passed to the to_bytes function is the number of bytes allocated to the result of converting len_of_string to its binary representation.

 The second parameter is used to decide whether to follow the Little Endian format or the Big Endian format.
 You can read more about it [here](https://en.wikipedia.org/wiki/Endianness).
 For now, just know that we will always stick with little for that parameter.

-The next line of code I want to take a look at is {% ihighlight Python %}client_socket.send(string.encode('utf-8')){% endihighlight %}.
+The next line of code I want to take a look at is client_socket.send(string.encode('utf-8')).
 We're converting the string to a binary format using the 'utf-8' encoding.

 Next, in the serverSocket.py file: